PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 handling, unconditional pruning, wrapper forwarding, direct arguments, adjacency, and following owner behavior remain unchanged; the counters do not steer later cleanup.

+The Conv1D InstanceNorm unary passthrough owner returns the fixed one-key result `optimized_transpose_squeeze_instancenorm_unary_expanddims_transpose_nhwc_chains` through a GraphIndex/LayoutState-aware wrapper.
+It prunes unused tensors on both preflight-zero and normal exits, so a zero counter is not complete mutation evidence.

+The wrapper has one direct lowerer call and no nested selection.
+Strict characterization selects `_late_conv1d_instancenorm_unary_stats` only for that result.
+It freezes schema, wrapper defaults and forwarding, unconditional cleanup, exact arguments, retained Conv1D fan-out predecessor, tencoder successor, sole occurrence, and an unconsumed observation-only policy.